 As we do that work, we must also stay focused on preserving and protecting the progress we've made in securing Hartford's long-term fiscal strength, so that we can sustain the services that our community deserves.
-That's what this budget seeks to do.
+That's what this proposed budget seeks to do.

-This budget includes the largest reduction in property taxes in many years.
-It also includes a reduction in the property tax rate (mill rate) from 74.29 to 68.95, a 7.2% decrease.
+This proposed budget includes the largest reduction in property taxes in many years.
+As proposed, this budget would reduce the property tax rate (mill rate) from 74.29 to 68.95, a 7.2% reduction.
 However, it is important to be transparent and clear that the impact on taxpayers will vary widely, depending on the type of property they own.